 CroisiEurope has postponed its cruises until April 30.
 The cruise line’s southern Africa sailings are postponed until May 31.
 CroisiEurope expects its Mekong cruises to resume Aug.
 14. For all new bookings between March 9, 2020 and May 1, 2020 and for all departures until August 31, 2020, passengers can cancel without charge up to 30 days of their departure date (excluding fees routings and fees).

-Crystal Cruises, Crystal River Cruises and Crystal Yacht Cruises has a list of cancelled sailings through mid-May available at https://www.crystalcruises.
+UPDATED JUNE 9: Crystal Cruises, Crystal River Cruises and Crystal Yacht Cruises has details about its cancelled sailings.
+The details are available at https://www.crystalcruises.

 DISNEY CRUISE LINE

 UPDATED MAY 19: Disney Cruise Line has now suspended all new departures through July 27, 2020.
 Passengers currently booked on affected sailings will be offered the choice of a cruise credit to be used for a future sailing within 15 months of their original sail date, or a full refund.
 Passengers and their travel agents will receive an email from Disney Cruise Line outlining details and next steps.
 Disney Cruise Line is advising passengers who booked their reservation through a travel agent to contact their agent directly with any questions.
 Passengers who booked directly with Disney Cruise Line and have questions after receiving their email should call (866) 325-6685 or (407) 566-7797.
 More details are at https://disneycruise.disney.